This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is bronchospasm diagnosed?

-Your caregiver will examine you and ask about your history of allergies, asthma, or illnesses.
+Your healthcare provider will examine you and ask about your history of allergies, asthma, or illnesses.
 He will listen to your breathing.
 You may need the following:

 - A chest x-ray is used to take pictures of your lungs and helps check for signs of infection, such as upper respiratory infection or pneumonia.